marsbar-toolbox/marsbar/marsbar/doc/source/tutorial/estimate.rst

 how time just seems to stop when you are reading about graphical user interfaces?

 Our plan was to choose our design.
-Select the Set design from file option in the design menu and choose the SPM.mat file in the sess1/SPM2_ana directory.
+Select the Set design from file option in the design menu and choose the ``SPM.mat`` file in the ``sess1/SPM8_ana`` directory.
 MarsBaR loads the design into memory and displays the design matrix in the SPM graphics window.

 Stage 2: extracting the data
 ````````````````````````````